Singapore Goods & Services Tax (GST)

-- A GST registered business can claim credit for its GST input tax.
+- A GST-registered business can claim credit for its GST input tax.
 Furthermore, input tax can offset output tax.
-Therefore, GST registered businesses only pay GST on the amount of “value it adds” to its products or services which is calculated as the difference between its output and input tax.
+Therefore, GST-registered businesses only pay GST on the amount of “value added” to its products or services which is calculated as the difference between its output and input tax.

 GST Registration Requirements

-Singapore companies that exceed certain threshold for their GST-applicable revenue (referred to as taxable turnover) are required by law to register for GST.
-Other companies that don’t exceed the revenue threshold are not required to register for GST but they can still register voluntarily if it suits them.
-All GST registered companies are required to charge GST and file GST returns.
+Singapore companies that exceed a certain threshold for their GST-applicable revenue (referred to as taxable turnover) are required by law to register for GST.
+Other companies that don’t exceed the revenue threshold are not required to register for GST but can still register voluntarily if it suits them.
+All GST-registered companies are required to charge GST and file GST returns.
 Once registered, a company must remain registered for at least 2 years.

 Mandatory registration threshold

 Companies are required to register and collect GST when: